nminafra/LeCrunch3/README.md

 poetry install
 ```

 System-wide installation of dependencies is nowadays considered bad practice, as it can lead to conflicts between different versions of the same package.
 Poetry creates a virtual environment for you, where all dependencies are installed.
-This project is configured to install virtual environment in the project directory (in `venv` directory).
+This project is configured to install virtual environment in a hidden `.venv` directory inside the project directory.

 Then you can run the script using `poetry run` which will activate the virtual environment and run the script: